codatio/codat-docs/docs/assess/portal/categorization-of-accounts.md

 ---
-title: "Portal: Categorization of accounts"
+title: "Categorizing accounts in the Portal"
 description: "Categorization of accounts standardizes financial statements which are used to produce insights about your customers' financial health"
 createdAt: "2022-04-13T12:10:47.847Z"
 updatedAt: "2022-11-02T14:49:04.132Z"